PeteJames21/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 - The first argument is the first integer
 - The second argument is the second integer
 - function prototype: `function add(a, b)`

+## 10-factorial.js
+Compute and print the factorial of the first commandline argument.
+- The factorial of `NaN` is 1.